Youth Protection & Basic Training IH Training Calendar MY.SCOUTING.ORG

 Youth participate in Scouting because it's fun!
 Part of making it fun is making sure the adults in the program get the training to know how to operate the Scouting program in a fun, safe and appropriate way.
 All leaders in the Iron Horse District, Heart of America Council and throughout Scouting need to be trained to keep the program fun and interesting and keep the youth coming back for more.

 All adult leaders MUST take Youth Protection Training.
 It must be renewed every two years and can be easily done online!
 Since this training program is online, we recommend you ask all adults, leaders, parents and other adults that interact with your youth, take Youth Protection Training.
 Even if someone is not registered with the BSA, they can take this very informative training.
-There are two versions of this training which are age-appropriate for youth in all our programs:

 After taking Youth Protection Training, an individual wishing to be registered with the BSA should complete his/her training appropriate for the position in which he/she is registering.
 Some of the Basic Leader Trainings are available online at www.my.scouting.org.
 Those courses not available online are offered periodically by the Iron Horse District Training Staff; some of the online courses are also offered, on occasion.
 Scroll down to view the current Iron Horse District Training Calendar.